 Oximeters are in huge demand in India, as they can help diagnose early signs of the COVID-19 virus.
 They are becoming part of every Indian household.
 Probably it’s time to take a leap and buy a pulse oximeter for you and your family as well.

 India is currently in a pretty grave situation.
 We are accounting for nearly half of the World’s COVID cases at this moment.
 The second wave of the deadly coronavirus has crippled our country.
 During such a critical stage, we need to step up and take care of ourselves.
-So let’s learn about the Pulse Oximeter and why you should buy them?
+So let’s learn about Pulse Oximeters and why you should buy them.

 What is a Pulse Oximeter?